Last Updated on April 19, 2023 by Editor

 One of the best ways to break up the 20-hour road trip between New York and Florida is to spend a day in Savannah.
 Besides being one of America’s most beautiful cities, it’s a wonderful place to stretch your legs and fill up on comfort food.

-But I fell in love with its fairytale setting: streets lined by Spanish moss-draped oaks, golden domes and bright awnings, and a lively park or square at every step.
-This was a place that I would want to visit again and again just to to meander aimlessly, soaking in dappled sunlight and the gracious architecture of one of the United States’ largest National Historic Landmark Districts.
+But I fell in love with the fairytale setting of its historic district: pink houses, Spanish moss-draped oak-lined streets, golden domes, bright awnings, and a lively park or square at every step.
+This was a place that I would want to visit again and again just to meander aimlessly, soaking in dappled sunlight and the gracious architecture of one of the United States’ largest National Historic Landmark Districts.

 Self-Guided Walking Tour of Savannah

 With 22 squares such as the popular Forsyth Park in Savannah, you could wander in any direction and be amply rewarded.
 On a recent afternoon, I left my car in the underground parking garage near the newly rebuilt Ellis Square.
 Until recently, Ellis was one of the squares lost to urban development in the 1950s but now it’s a wide open space where folks gather to picnic on the steps.

 Savannah’s largest square is also its oldest; laid out in 1733 by General James Oglethorpe, the park commemorates several local heroes.
 A sundial reminds visitors of the early colonists while a marble bench pays tribute to Johnny Mercer, the songwriter best known for “Moon River” and “Days of Wine and Roses.”